-Definition Questions.
-An important category in CLEF 2005 are questions asking for the definition of a person or organization (i.e. What is Sabena?, Who is Antonio Matarese?).
-No less than 60 questions were of this type.
-Again, we used the ISA-relations extracted from appositions to answer such questions.
+CLEF 2005 contained no less than 60 definition questions (i.e. What is Sabena?, Who is Antonio Matarese?).
+We used the ISA-relations extracted from appositions to answer such questions.
 More in particular, our strategy for answering definition questions consisted of two phases: